Alexander-Alboukhari/Object-Oriented-Programming/BI system prototype using OOP principles/readme.md

 Provided a detailed explanation of OOP concepts with practical applications in a BI context.
 Skills & Tools:

-Object Oriented Programming
+-Object Oriented Programming
-Design Patterns
+-Design Patterns
-Python Programming
+-Python Programming
-Business Intelligence System Design
+-Business Intelligence System Design

 Practical Applications:
 This project showcases the use of OOP and design patterns in developing scalable and maintainable BI systems.
 It provides a blueprint for future expansions and modifications, making it a valuable reference for software developers and data scientists working on similar projects.